alacrity-ai/shipwright-survivors/README.md

 - [ ] Add 5 more weapons

 TODOS:

+  - [ ] Retry button next to Return To Base on mission debriefing failure

+  - [ ] Add active skills to each ship.
+Each ship gets a unique skill.
+    - SW1: Some kind of stim?
+    - Monarch:
+    - Godhand: Lightning to every enemy on screen?
+Maybe jump to every ship on screen hitting them?
+    - Vanguard:
+    - Salamander: Radial screenwide flame ignite

   - [ ] On boss death;
     - [ ] Screen flash
     - [ ] Slow motion